Dream, Ivory

-Dream, Ivory is an American dream pop duo that consists of brothers Christian (guitars, percussion) and Louie Baello.
+Dream, Ivory is an American-Filipino dream pop duo that consists of brothers Christian (guitars, percussion) and Louie Baello.

 They released their debut self-titled EP in 2016.
 The following year, they released several singles including "welcome and goodbye", one of their most commercially successful songs.
 In 2022, they released their first full-length album, which contains more pop rock elements than their previous releases.

 Their influences include Beach House, Beach Fossils and Slowdive.

 Christian also has hip-hop projects under the names Ginseng and Lil Wintr.